Myelodysplastic Syndromes (MDS) Samples

 - Lymphocytes make proteins called antibodies that help the body fight germs.
 They can also directly kill invading germs.
 Lymphocytes are not usually abnormal in MDS.

-Platelets are thought of as a type of blood cell, but they are actually small pieces of a cell.
+In fact, platelets are thought of as a type of blood cell, but they are actually small pieces of a cell.
 They start as a large cell in the bone marrow called the megakaryocyte.
 Pieces of this cell break off and enter the bloodstream as platelets.
 You need platelets for your blood to clot.
 They plug up damaged areas of blood vessels caused by cuts or bruises.
 A shortage of platelets, called thrombocytopenia, can result in abnormal bleeding or bruising.

 Formation of Blood Cells